Water Jet Cutting

 Cutting your parts using abrasive waterjet is very straightforward:

-The starting and stopping points and the sequence of the cut or cuts is selected by the operator using the software.
+• The starting and stopping points and the sequence of the cut or cuts are selected by the operator using the software.

-The material type and thickness is entered into the controller.
+• The material type and thickness are entered into the controller.
 Feed rates and cutting speeds are automatically calculated, depending on the geometry of the part.
-The cutting speed can be altered for parts that will require additional machining, through to finished parts off our machine.
+The cutting speed can be altered for parts that will require additional machining, through to finished parts of our machine.

 The beauty of abrasive waterjet: perfect curves, complex joints, seamless combinations of materials.
 Waterjet cutting helps unlock the design potential of many materials.